The entire world of tax knowledge

 Digital tax assessment mandatory from 2026

-Since 2025, § 175b AO allows the tax office to automatically correct tax assessments retrospectively based on transmitted E-data (e.g. pension or salary notifications).
+Since 2025, § 175b AO allows the tax office to automatically correct tax assessments retrospectively based on transmitted e-data (e.g. pension or wage notifications).
 Taxpayers no longer have to apply for such changes themselves, but should regularly check their electronic data.
-Read the article
+Read more

 E-invoice: FAQ on the new VAT regulation from 2025

-The e-invoice will be gradually introduced for companies in the B2B sector from 2025.
+The e-invoice will be gradually introduced from 2025 for companies in the B2B sector.
 This particularly affects the electronic transmission of structured invoice data for VAT.
 The FAQ explains who is affected, what transition periods apply and how businesses should prepare.

 Further tax changes